ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-05-24-git-clean-the-command-you-didnt-know-you-needed.md

 tags: ["git"]
 ---

 <p class="intro"><span class="dropcap">I</span>magine a messy Git repository, full of untracked files, build artifacts, and temporary files.
-What's the best way to remove all these unwanted content and keep the repository clean, freeing up space from your computer?
+What's the best way to remove all this unwanted content and keep the repository clean, freeing up space from your computer?
 Git offers a command called git clean and we'll learn about it in this post.
 Let's discover the command you didn't know you needed!</p>

-## What's git clean?
+## What is Git Clean?

-In simple terms, this command removes untracked files from your working directory.
-This is useful to reduces clutter, streamlines development, avoids conflicts, and enhances the overall Git experience.
-Also, some solutions generates cache, binary files, or download external libraries, and usually they can take up a lot of space.
-This command help with this, cleaning the entire repository.
-Don't be afraid, because the `git clean` command doesn't touch tracked files.
+In simple terms, `git clean` removes untracked files from your working directory.
+This is useful for reducing clutter, streamlining development, avoiding conflicts, and enhancing the overall Git experience.
+Many projects generate caches, binaries, or download external libraries which can take up significant space.
+This command helps clean the entire repository.

+Don't worry, `git clean` doesn't touch tracked files (files already staged or committed).

-## How to use
+## How to Use Git Clean

-This command is very simple to use.
+The command is very simple to use.
 Just type `git clean` on the command line followed by some parameters.
-The main parameters are:
+Here are the main parameters:

-- d: configure the command to remove untracked directories using recursive way;
+- **-d**: Removes untracked directories recursively.
-- i: use the interactive mode to make a clean.
-With this option, Git will show you all files or directories to clean, and you'll need to choose what files or directories to do the action;
+- **-i**: Uses interactive mode.
+Git will show you all files or directories to be cleaned, and you'll need to choose which ones to remove.
-- f: force the `git clean` to clean the repository.
-By default, Git won't do anything unless you specify this parameter, or use the interactive mode.
-You can change this behavior make a Git configuration `clean.requireForce` equals to `false`.
-If you want to do this configuration, you can check out the [Git Basics post][git_basics_post] to get some instructions;
+- **-f**: Forces `git clean` to clean the repository.
+By default, Git won't clean anything unless you specify this parameter or use interactive mode.
+You can change this behavior by setting the Git configuration `clean.requireForce` to `false`.
+For more information on Git configuration, refer to the [Git Basics post][git_basics_post].
-- X: remove only files ignored by Git using the `.gitignore` file.
+- **-X**: Removes only files ignored by Git using the `.gitignore` file.

-A nice thing is you can combine these commands and execute all together.
-After you execute, you'll see all deleted files.
+You can combine these parameters to perform different clean operations.
+After execution, you'll see a list of deleted files.

 {%- highlight txt -%}
 git clean -dfX